-With the storm that accompanied the introduction of Unity in 11.04, it’s just as well that Ubuntu comes with a number of desktops.
+With the storm that accompanied the introduction of Unity in 11.04, it’s just as well that Ubuntu comes with several desktops.
 Though Unity is becoming ever more polished, I have concluded that it isn’t for me and so I have stuck with Linux Mint as the operating system for my main home PC after a few years of using Ubuntu.
 As it happened, it was Ubuntu that steered me into the world of full-time Linux usage after a series of Windows XP meltdowns.
 In contrast to earlier dalliances with Linux, all of my hardware was supported without any bother and everything seemed to work straight away.
-Whatever issues I faced in those early months, there seemed to an answer in an Ubuntu forum or blog for my problem even if some needed a spot of thought when it came to their implementation.
+Whatever issues I faced in those early months, there seemed to be an answer in an Ubuntu forum or blog for my problem even if some needed a spot of thought when it came to their implementation.

-With the all of the noise out there, there must be some who like Unity and it always is those with grievances that shout the loudest anyway.
-Then, there are others like me who decide to quietly look around them when they are not convinced by what’s coming their way.
+With all of the noise out there, there must be some who like Unity and it always is those with grievances that shout the loudest anyway.
+Then, others like me decide to quietly look around them when they are not convinced by what’s coming their way.
 Alongside the other desktop options, GNOME Shell can be added too and there now is an official variant of Ubuntu with that desktop environment available since last year too.

 While Canonical seems to be learning a thing or two from Apple, choices remain and there are more Ubuntu-based distros than in the mainstream stack.
-Its open source roots continue to prevail so the likes of Linux Mint and more like it continue to live on for those wanting to feel in charge of their computing.
+Its open-source roots continue to prevail so the likes of Linux Mint and more like it continue to live on for those wanting to feel in charge of their computing.

 In a sense, this is going back to how Ubuntu was before the arrival of GNOME Shell or Unity, both of which have caused controversy, and it is a community effort and not one sponsored by Canonical.
-With Linux Mint have the MATE desktop too, you might be tempted to ask what this offers but the decision by the Linux Mint team to go exclusively for a long term support model answers that.
+With Linux Mint having the MATE desktop too, you might be tempted to ask what this offers but the decision by the Linux Mint team to go exclusively for a long term support model answers that.
 In contrast, the next release of Ubuntu MATE will be 14.10 so you get an intermediate release this way and in situ distro version updates should be a possibility too, another practice that the Linux Mint team reckons is undesirable.
 It will be interesting to see how many go for this.

-From the website, this would appear to be a mail server operating system that has a user friendly feel to it.
+From the website, this would appear to be a mail server operating system that has a user-friendly feel to it.
 However, Linux Magazine has left me with the impression that its talents go beyond this and that activities like serving websites are supported.
 These are things that I have yet to explore with the VirtualBox instance that I have set up to see what it can do.

 Since there usually isn’t a KDE version of Debian, this has a place.
-Those wanting a 32-bit option need to look elsewhere though since this is 64-bit only affair.
+Those wanting a 32-bit option need to look elsewhere though since this is a 64-bit only affair.

-Those with more of a do-it-yourself approach to life will value Arch but there are more user friendly variants too.
+Those with more of a do-it-yourself approach to life will value Arch but there are more user-friendly variants too.
 After all, the pacman command line package manager is one of the best in the world of Linux.

 Arch has two main selling points for me.
-The first is that it is a rolling distribution so six monthly upheavals are avoided while the second may not appeal to everyone.
+The first is that it is a rolling distribution so six-monthly upheavals are avoided while the second may not appeal to everyone.
 That is that using Arch is very D.I.Y. in its approach and that means leaving all the choices to you.
 In an age when GNOME 3 and Unity are causing so much rancour, that can help to quell complaints because you are not constrained by the choices of others or finding the right version of a distribution.
 Speaking of desktop environments, be warned that this takes a few hours of your time with Arch and needs another computer so that you can search the Arch wiki for the instructions.

 The wiki is very good so it’s a case of providing the instructions to users instead of doing the job for them, possibly in a way that some dislike.
-It is an approach that is educational too and having to work a little for a solid system set up is no bad thing either because you can look at the results of your efforts with a sense of satisfaction.
+It is an approach that is educational too and having to work a little for a solid system set-up is no bad thing either because you can look at the results of your efforts with a sense of satisfaction.
 The distribution may be cutting edge but I have found it to be a solid offering and that comment applies too to software installed from the AUR.
-Speaking of software installation, this exclusively is a command line process and pacman works very well as the tool for the job.
+Speaking of software installation, this exclusively is a command-line process and pacman works very well as the tool for the job.
 All in all, this is a distribution for the hobbyist who likes to have solid documentation to advise them of their way.

 When Red Hat decided to keep its name for its lucrative commercial activities, it created the Fedora project to keep community participation going.
 The predecessor spawned a lot of spin-offs but Fedora does not see much of that now though we do have the following collection alongside the original.